kapteyn-astro/kapteyn/SPHINX/tabarraytutorial.rst

 Messy files
 ...........

-Ascii readers should be flexible and robust.
+ASCII text readers should be flexible and robust.
-Examine the contents of the next Ascii data file (which we stored on disk as *messyascii.txt*)::
+Examine the contents of the next ASCII data file (which we stored on disk as *messyascii.txt*)::